en

 START DATE AND DURATION

-Contributions are awarded per academic year through a competition notice, published on the INPS website in the “Welfare, Assistance and Mutuality” section.
+Contributions are awarded per academic year through a competition tender, published on the INPS website in the “Welfare, Assistance and Mutuality” section.

 WITHDRAWAL OF BENEFIT